 My current top 10 budget hacks:

 - It goes without saying but: the ultimate budget hack is to not spend more than you earn.
 Track every expense in a free Google doc and Mint.
-Compare utilities and other expenses monthly to review usage.
+Compare utilities on a utility comparison site such as Utility Bidder to find yourself the cheapest utility bills available to you, and other monthly expenses to review usage.
 Change phone/energy plans to best meet your needs and uses.
 Review receipts and track expenses by category to see where you are going over budget and need to make changes.
 You can’t change it if you are in denial.